AbhinavSharma24/AbhinavSharma24/README.md

 <br/>
 <br/>

-Hi, I'm Abhinav Sharma, a Data Engineer, Cloud Developer and Mobile Application Developer.
+Hi, I'm Abhinav Sharma, a Data Engineer, Cloud Developer and BI&A Consultant.
 I am a CSE graduate skilled in software development, debugging, design, and testing.
 I'm a strong team player who is able to quickly learn and apply new technologies.

-I'm currently working as a Consultant (Data Engineering) in Deloitte's Consulting vertical, and actively seeking new full time jobs and research opportunities (hybrid or remote).
+I'm currently working as a Group Data & BI Engineer in DP World, and actively seeking new full time jobs and research opportunities (hybrid or remote).

 <!--   <img align="right" height="350" width="350" alt="GIF" src="https://github.com/AbhinavSharma24/AbhinavSharma24/blob/master/Abhinav%20Sharma%20-%20GIF.gif" />
  -->